The Business Model Behind Modern Forex Prop Firms

 Not because you’re smarter,

-but because you’re more controlled.
+But because you’re more controlled.

 Editorial Team